Halfway Houses in Moselle, MS

 • Accepts Medicaid

-• HIV/AIDS counseling, hepatitis education, counseling and support and counseling for families
+• Hepatitis education, counseling and support, marital/couples counseling and counseling for groups

 Harbor Houses Of Jackson Inc Transitional Program - 73.6 miles from Moselle, MS

-Harbor Houses Of Jackson Inc Transitional Program is a halfway house in Byram, Mississippi, 39272 zip code.
+Harbor Houses Of Jackson Inc Transitional Program is a sober living home in Byram, MS, 39272 zip code.

 Address: 5354 I-55 South Frontage Road East, Byram, MS 39272 in Hinds County